microsoft/EmbeddedSocial-iOS-SDK/README.md

 ### AppDelegate.swift

-Please, insert the following lines to your `AppDelegate.swift` file.
+Please, insert the following lines in your `AppDelegate.swift` file.

 For SDK initialization: